Pharmacotoxicology: Acetaminophen

 Acetaminophen (APAP) is a very common drug used to treat pain.
 High doses of acetaminophen has been shown to produce severe hepatotoxicity after being biotransformed to produce reactive intermediates.
 Acetaminophen is metabolized by CYP2E1 to produce NAPQI, which then causes significant oxidative stress due to increased reactive oxygen species (ROS).
 ROS can cause cellular damage in a multitude of ways, a few of which being DNA and mitochondrial damage and depletion of antioxidant enzymes such as glutathione.
 In terms of drug-drug interactions, acetaminophen activates CAR, a nuclear receptor involved in the production of metabolic enzymes, which increases the metabolism of other drugs.
 This could either cause reactive intermediates/drug activity to persist for longer than necessary, or the drug will be cleared quicker than normal and prevent any therapeutic actions from occurring.
 Ethanol induces CYP2E1 enzymes in the liver, which can lead to increased NAPQI formation in addition to that formed by acetaminophen.

 Aspirin

 Aspirin is an NSAID used to treat inflammation and pain.
 Overdoses or treatments in conjunction with other NSAIDs can produce additive effects, which can lead to increased oxidative stress and ROS activity.
 Chronic exposure to aspirin can lead to CNS toxicity and eventually affect respiratory function.

 Anti-depressants

 Anti-depressants have been prescribed since the 1950s, and their prevalence has significantly increased since then.
 There are many classes of anti-depressant pharmaceuticals, such as selective serotonin reuptake inhibitors (SSRIs), monoamine oxidase inhibitors (MAOIs), and tricyclic anti-depressants.
 Many of these drugs, especially the SSRIs, function by blocking the metabolism or reuptake of neurotransmitters to treat depression and anxiety.
-Chronic exposure or overdose of these pharmaceuticals can lead to seratonin and CNS hyperexcitation, weight changes, and, in severe cases, suicide.
+Chronic exposure or overdose of these pharmaceuticals can lead to serotonin and CNS hyperexcitation, weight changes, and, in severe cases, suicide.